-This ultra-popular salad is a twist on an old classic with edamame, mandarin oranges, and the BEST teriyaki dressing!
+This ultra-popular Asian Ramen Noodle Salad is a twist on an old classic innovated with edamame, mandarin oranges, and the BEST teriyaki dressing!
 Perfect for potlucks, parties, or laid back weeknight dinners!

 It’s an oldie-but-goodie kind of day.
 This salad is a family-favorite, my mom has been making it since the dawn of time.
 Or at least the dawn of my time!
 I don’t remember a time in my life when this salad didn’t make an appearance at least once or twice a month.
 Mostly on Sundays and at other family gatherings, which by the way she still does to this day.
 Of course, when you come from a family of nine (yes, 9) children who are all grown up and having kids of their own and most of you live “in the area”… there is never a shortage of reasons for the family to gather.
 Weddings, birthdays (oh my gosh the number of birthdays…), baptisms, T-ball tournaments, dance recitals, and Sundays.
 Sundays happen once every week and in my family it’s pretty much a must to attend family dinner on Sunday.